TakiShiwa/donate-with-upi/README.md

 ### 🤝 Contributing

-Want to contribute?
-Follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) and feel free to [open an issue](https://github.com/TakiShiwa/donate-with-upi/issues) for suggestions or support.
+- Want to contribute?
+See [CONTRIBUTING.md](CONTRIBUTING.md)
+- Feel free to [open an issue](https://github.com/TakiShiwa/donate-with-upi/issues) for suggestions or support.

 &nbsp;